mortii/Minesweeper/README.md

 is registered, but this is only an issue under 35 milliseconds.

 ###Possible improvements:
-1. Create smarter guessing by calculating probabilities.
+1. Creating smarter guessing by calculating probabilities.
-2. Not flagging the mines (this could be implemented by removing one line of code, but I like the visuals)
+2. Not flagging the mines (this could be implemented by removing one line of code, but I like the visuals.)
 3. Finding a way to use JNA or JNI to simulate the mouse operations instead of using the built in java Robot class.

 ###Dependencies: